thisisnsh/aithing/README.md

 - Improve Context
     - Setting to capture entire screen on @this
     - Or allow to capture the portion
+    - and tap to capture just the app

 - Add Privacy Policy
 - Add Terms of Use
 - Update documentation for Sarah & David
 - Update the Form and Waitlist

-- Promotion Graphics
-- Promotion Websites - hackernews / reddit / mcp client docs / update server documents
-- Release
 - Meetup
     - How to make it work better for non-developers
     - How to market it?
     - What one click integrations do you want?

+Sunday
+- Release
+- Promotion Graphics
+- Promotion Websites - hackernews / reddit / mcp client docs / update server documents
+- Email people using AI Thing and show it
 - Study Raycast
 - Fix "AttributeGraph: cycle detected through attribute"
 - Fix Flickering Animation

-Sunday
-- Email people using AI Thing and show it

 ------------------------